Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Hand Model.md

 **Large working model of a hand and forearm, with all the tendons to show how a hand works.** - Take control of an <em>enormous</em> hand, playing the part of the muscles that control it!
 Can you work out how to make a fist?
 Why are there tendons running down both sides of the fingers?
 And exactly how are your thumbs different to your fingers?

-Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk)
+Last initially checked on 2025-11-23 by Alice O'Hara (aeio3@cam.ac.uk) and double-checked on 2025-11-23 by Timothy Wong (chw55@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->